skywarspro15/Anonymous-Confessions-Frontend/readme.md

 I also added searching and sorting by popularity, newest, and oldest, just for the convenience it gives to me and hopefully for other users.

-That's all for me, hope you enjoy the site, and I'll catch you on the flip side, when I post there occasionally .👋
+That's all for me, hope you enjoy the site, and I'll catch you on the flip side, when I post there occasionally. 👋